guitongli/guitongli/README.md

-<p  align="center"> I'm a Full-Stack JavaScript Developer and an Enthusiast of UI Engineering
+<p  align="center"> I'm a Full-Stack JavaScript Developer and an Enthusiast of UI Engineering</p>

-- 🦙 currently working on the website for an international music education organization
+<p  align="center"> 🦙 currently working on the website for an international music education organization </p>
-- 🌱 currently learning D3.js, p5.js, WordPress backend architecture...
+<p  align="center"> 🌱 currently learning D3.js, p5.js, WordPress backend architecture... </p>
-- 💬 Ask me about how to compose on guitar with special tuning
+<p  align="center"> 💬 Ask me about how to compose on guitar with special tuning </p>
-- 📫 Feel free to reach out to me at guitong.lee.contact@gmail.com</p>
+<p  align="center"> 📫 Feel free to reach out to me at guitong.lee.contact@gmail.com</p>

   <br>